Rezaavoor/Birdr/README.md

 # File structure
 We follow MVP dataflow and have two different folders (views, presenters) and a model (model.js).
+ - Home and HomeP: It the homepage of the webapp and shows the Bird Of The Day
+ - SearchForm and SearchP: the search input in search page
+ - Search and SearchP: Here you see the search results
+ - Hotlist and HotlistP: It shows a global list of most viewed birds
+ - MyBids and MyBirdsP: It "will" show user's liked birds
+ - Navbar: The navigation bar on top

 The public folder stores favicon and image placeholder. model.js holds all required data for the website. modelSource.js handles the communication with the API.